rmarx/holblocking-blogpost/README.md

 I'm pretty sure you can by now predict how we can solve TCP's issues, right?
 After all, the solution is quite simple: we "just" need to **make the Transport Layer aware of the different, independent streams** as well!
 That way, if data for one stream is lost, the Transport itself knows it does not need to hold back the other streams.

 **TODO: add a little bit more QUIC context for novices here. e.g.,: it's fully reliable even though it works on UDP!
-It integrates TLS (see also bonus section)!
+It integrates TLS (see also bonus section and Figure 6)!
 It does congestion control!
 You can see it as a sort of full-fledged TCP 2.0**

 While this is indeed simple enough in concept, in practice it has taken over 6 years to get this approach ready for prime-time in the new QUIC Transport Layer protocol and the accompanying HTTP/3.
 This blogpost is however already way too long to also discuss why this couldn't just be added to TCP instead, why QUIC runs on UDP, and so on.
 I will instead just focus on the parts that we need to understand our current HOL blocking discussion, which should be easy enough by looking at Figure 8: